csharpfritz/AspireAntivirus/README.md

 # AspireAntivirus

 A proof of concept showing how to add ClamAV antivirus detection to a .NET Aspire application.
+Blog post about this idea at: https://jeffreyfritz.com/2024/07/adding-antivirus-to-net-aspire-systems/

 ## Purpose